bas-, baso-, basi-, ba-, bat-

 A carcinoma of the skin which in structure and behavior is considered transitional between basal cell and squamous cell carcinoma.

-An abnormal fear of passing or walking close to high objects; such as, high buildings or tall trees; dread of heights.
+An abnormal fear of passing or walking close to extremely lofty objects: Alfred has batophobias whenever he is near towering buildings or tall trees because he has such a dread of heights.

 brachybasia